 - What factors should be accounted for during the IND filing?

-Syngene has demonstrated expertise to address all five questions.
-We have the capability to be your partner for all TPD research elements, including both heterobifunctional degraders and molecular glues.
-With 200+ dedicated TPD scientists and more than 15 global clients, we have a strong track record in accelerating PROTAC programs for our clients.
+With demonstrated expertise across the PROTAC discovery and development process, we have the capability to be your partner for all TPD research elements, including both heterobifunctional degraders and molecular glues.
+With 450+ dedicated TPD scientists and more than 15 global clients, we have a strong track record in accelerating PROTAC programs for our clients.

 Given below is our comprehensive PROTAC toolbox that supports clients in advancing their PROTAC programs.